 The majority overthrows a decision entrenched in this Nation’s law — and in its economic life — for over 40 years.
 As a result, it prevents the American people, acting through their state and local officials, from making important choices about workplace governance.
 And it does so by weaponizing the First Amendment, in a way that unleashes judges, now and in the future, to intervene in economic and regulatory policy.

 The First Amendment is not a weapon per se, but a shield.
-When economic and regulatory policy are weaponized to infringe on our freedom of speech, freedom of expression, freedom of religion, and freedom of conscience it is our shield.
+When economic and regulatory policy are weaponized to infringe on our freedom of speech, freedom of expression, freedom of religion, and freedom of conscience it protects us.
+Economic and regulatory policies, whether at the state or federal level, do not trump our inalienable rights.

 Regulations like California’s Reproductive FACT Act, the HHS contraceptives mandate, sexual orientation and gender identity laws are weaponized to diminish our rights for the benefit of others whether it is the abortion industry, public-sector unions, or LGBT activists.